ICL DRS: DRS 6000

 As a VMEbus controller, the Central Services Module board employed a 68020 processor, leading to sarcastic comments in the press that it was a DRS 400 in disguise.

-By 1992 there were desktop, slimline and full sized models, ranging from a single-processor desktop model rated at 29 MIPS (L240) to a 4-processor model rated at 116 MIPS (L644).
+In 1991, ICL released the first multiprocessor models in the range: the DRS 6000 Level 65 and Level 70, with the latter featuring 40 MHz processors.
+By 1992 there were desktop, slimline and full sized models, ranging from a single-processor desktop model rated at 29 MIPS (240) to a 4-processor model rated at 116 MIPS (644), ICL having dropped the "Level" designation and employing a three-digit model numbering scheme.
 Initial pricing of the four-processor models was projected at around $150,000 prior to their introduction.
+The four-processor 644 model was introduced at a price of £85,750 or around $.
 Some models were sold by Fujitsu as the DS/90.
 ICL received the Queen's Award for Export Achievement for DRS 6000 in 1993.

 The DRS 6000 competed directly with IBM's RS/6000, which was launched a few weeks later; originally planned to be called the DRS 600 it was renamed when it was found that IBM had decided on the RS 6000.

 In 1993, ICL upgraded the DRS 6000 300 series with a 40 MHz SuperSPARC processor, introducing DRS/NX Version 7.0, an implementation of Unix System V Release 4.2.
 This version of DRS/NX was XPG4-compliant, supported OSF/Motif and OPEN LOOK graphical user interfaces, and promised compatibility with Solaris 2 applications.
 It was available for both SPARC and x86 platforms, marketed as a distinct product, with pricing for the latter being announced from $500 up to $1,600.

 In 1994, the DRS range was superseded by the SuperServer (Ks (SPARC) and Ki (Intel)) and TeamServer (Es (1-2 SPARC CPUs), Hs (2-4 SPARC CPUs), Ei (1 x86 CPU), Hi (2 x86 CPUs)) ranges of SPARC and Intel-based machines, running DRS/NX Unix or Microsoft Windows NT.